guigui42/github-app-js-sample/README.md

 1. Clone this repository.
 2. Create a `.env` file similar to `.env.example` and set actual values.
 If you are using GitHub Enterprise Server, also include a `ENTERPRISE_HOSTNAME` variable and set the value to the name of your GitHub Enterprise Server instance.
 3. Install dependencies with `npm install`.
-4. Start the server with `npm run server`.
+4. Start the development server with `npm run dev` (for development with hot reload) or `npm run server`.
+   - For production: Build with `npm run build` and start with `npm start`.
 5. Ensure your server is reachable from the internet.
     - If you're using `smee`, run `smee -u <smee_url> -t http://localhost:3000/api/webhook`.
 6. Ensure your GitHub App includes at least one repository on its installations.

+## Available Scripts

+- `npm run dev` - Start development server with TypeScript compilation and hot reload
+- `npm run build` - Compile TypeScript to JavaScript
+- `npm start` - Run the compiled JavaScript (requires `npm run build` first)
+- `npm run type-check` - Check TypeScript types without emitting files
+- `npm run lint` - Run ESLint

 ## Usage